Solvent Degreasing

 Our Metal Degreasing Process

-Alloy Heat Treatment utilise a SED compliant, vapour solvent degreaser, capable of cleaning and drying components up to 3m long and 500 kilos in weight, to aircraft industry standards.
+- Alloy Heat Treatment utilise a SED compliant, vapour solvent degreaser, capable of cleaning and drying components up to 3m long and 500 kilos in weight, to aircraft industry standards.

 Here at AHT we use Perchloroethylene Solvent, this is because it is a great chemical in cleaning and degreasing new metal helping prevent impurities from weakening the metal.
 This process is a mandatory requirement for Prime Contractors prior to the heat treatment process.
+We use Perchloroethylene Solvent, a great chemical in cleaning and degreasing of metal before it enters the heat treatment process.

 This can also be done as a stand alone service and we are happy to give you a free trial to other materials along with Aluminium.